JZDesign/JacobZivanDesign/JZD_Publish/Content/technology/polymorphic-serialization-in-swift.md

 <br/>

 Swift [Enumerations](https://docs.swift.org/swift-book/LanguageGuide/Enumerations.html) are quite powerful.
 One of my favorite features by far is the [Associated Value](https://www.swiftbysundell.com/tips/default-enum-associated-values/).
 This is somewhat advanced.
-It allows us to define a set of values _(the enum)_ that are always the same, but then inject other variable values into the enumeration _(the associated value)_.
+It allows us to define a set of values _(the enum)_ that are always the same, but then inject other values into the enumeration _(the associated value)_.
 It looks like this:

 ```swift
 enum Result<T> {